 - 1. Uniformly select a vertex that resides in one of the leaves of the decomposition tree.
-Recall that we may assume that $s(n) = O(n/\log n)$, so that a constant fraction of the vertices of G resides in leaves of the tree. - 2.
+Recalling that $s(n) < n/\log^2 n$, it follows that a constant fraction of the vertices of G resides in leaves of the tree.20 - 2.
 For each vertex v of G that resides in a node on the path from the selected leaf to the root (including both the leaf and the root), explore the l -neighborhood of v in G (i.e., query f on each of the edges in that neighborhood). - 3.
 If the subgraph discovered in the previous step is not consistent with any n-vertex subgraph of G that has property Π , then reject.